AdobeDocs/analytics-platform.en/help/getting-started/cja-migration/cja-migration-send-to-platform.md

 ---
 # Step 3: Send data to Adobe Experience Platform when migrating to Customer Journey Analytics

-+++The information on this page is part of a larger migration process.
-Expand this section to see where this information fits within the migration process. </br></br>You must complete all previous migration steps before continuing with the information on this page.
++++Expand this section to see where the information on this page fits into the larger migration process.
+Make sure all previous migration steps are complete.

 Before you continue with this section, first make sure you have completed all previous migration tasks.